 I use these small bags to organize my clothing and compress any gear that is compressible.
 My sleeping bag goes into a compression sack, which saves a lot of space in the barrel.
 I keep all my socks / underwear and sleep clothing in one stuff sack.
 Then I’ll have another stuff sack for the rest of my clothing.

-A barrel bucket is a fabric bucket that is the same area of the inside of a canoe.
-You can put things inside the bucket, and then put them in the barrel, knowing they wont fall down to the bottom.
+A barrel bucket is a fabric bucket that is the same area as the inside of a canoe.
+You can put things inside the bucket, and then put them in the barrel, knowing they won’t fall down to the bottom.
 There are different sizes for barrel buckets depending on what you’re using it for.
 Check prices here.

 Barrel Coolers are similar to Barrel Buckets, except that they are insulated and closed with a zipper.
 They are super helpful for keeping fresh food and meat cool.
 On shorter trips, you can make perishable items last longer by putting an instant cold pack inside each day.
 I don’t do this personally, because it takes up more space and adds weight, but other people really like it.
 Check prices for barrel coolers here.